abarsky/hello-world/README.md

-This is a repository where ideas and resources are stored and shared to discuss things with other members of the github community.
+This is initial changes for the repository where ideas and resources are stored and shared to discuss things with other members of the github community.